kaspernissen/docs.humio.com/content/release_notes/_index.md

 ---

 <!-- WIP:

 ## 2018-04-XX
 Regular update release.
 Data migrations: No

+- Humio is available as a downloadable Docker image.
+It can be used in trial mode for a month.
+After that a license is required.
+- New onboarding flow supporting downloading and running Humio.
+- Documentation has moved into its own project online at https://docs.humio.com
+- Improved versioning.
+The version now starts with an actual version number.
+This version matches the version in Dockerhub.

+## 2018-04-16
+Cloud-only release.
+Data migrations: No
+Version: 1.0.57--build-2434--sha-dba17eaa7

 - New Query coordinator for handling distributed queries.
 This should improve the error messages on communication problems.
 - Updated Humio and Kafka Docker images to use Java 9.